Last edited by OldGreyGuy; 04-02-2012 at 04:54 AM. Reason: Added thoughts about photo

-Arkolyte, BOTOC, SWA (Secret Weber Alliance), TOFLAC-U, 2013 Shave Sabbatical Participant
+Arkolyte, BOTOC, SWA (Secret Weber Alliance), TOFLAC-U, 2013 Sabbatical Finisher

 I am really excited to see the slant.
 I have a Hoffritz slant and love it, would love to have one that is American made.
 Keep up the good work Richard.